Search Close

 Can I watch my students’ interviews?

-Teachers are allowed to watch the interview for any project, except for exhibits.
+Teachers are allowed to watch the interview for any project, except for exhibits and papers.

 How does advancing projects work from regional to state and state to nationals?